The history of kendo

-The formation of the Great Japan Martial Virtues Association (the Dai Nippon Budokukai) in 1895 unified schools of swordsmanship, standardised the kendo forms and awarded ranks and titles to skilled kendo practitioners.
-From this kendo blossomed, becoming part of the educational curriculum controlled by the government.
+The formation of the Great Japan Martial Virtues Association (the Dai Nippon Budokukai) in 1895 unified schools of swordsmanship, standardised forms and awarded ranks and titles to skilled practitioners.
+From this kendo was born, becoming part of the educational curriculum controlled by the government.

-Modern Kendo is a physically and mentally challenging activity that can be practiced by both men and women of all ages and abilities, with everybody treated equally.
-There are 3 fundamental components to the practice of Kendo:
+Modern kendo is a physically and mentally challenging activity that can be practiced by both men and women of all ages and abilities, with everybody treated equally.
+There are three fundamental components to the practice of Kendo: